Flour Beetles or Weevils: Facts, Pest Control, and Flash Fiction

 - Three pairs of legs are attached to the thorax.
 The legs are jointed, as in other insects.

 - There are two pairs of wings.
 The outer pair are known as the elytra.
 The elytra are tough and protect the membranous inner wings, which in most beetles are used for flying.
-The confused flour beetle doesn't fly, however, while the red flour beetle does.
+The confused flour beetle generally doesn't fly, however, while the red flour beetle does.

 The colour of confused and red flour beetles depends on factors such as lighting and whether an insect is living or dead.
 It isn't a reliable feature for distinguishing the two species.